Bitl/RBXLegacy-src/README.md

-### Corescripts
+### Dedicated Server

-These are the corescripts for the RBXLegacy clients versions 2011 and 2012.
-These files are required to make these versions run.
+This is the dedicated server for RBXLegacy.

+Work has not started on the dedicated server yet.